All That the Father Giveth Me

 We must also point out that the Biblical doctrine of unconditional election promotes humility, not pride, despite what some people claim.

 We know that we are not in the least part worthy of salvation.
-We know, therefore, that we should always praise God alone—soli Deo gloria—for sending the Lord Jesus Christ to die for our sins, for drawing us to Christ by the work of the Holy Spirit in our hearts, and for causing us to believe the gospel.
+We know, therefore, that we should always praise God alone, for all the glory in our salvation belongs to him—soli Deo gloria.
+It is God who sent the Lord Jesus Christ to die for our sins.
+It is God who draws us to Christ by the work of the Holy Spirit in our hearts.
+And it is God who gifts us to believe the gospel.

 Our salvation was not accomplished by our own works, and it was not accomplished by our own decision to believe in Christ.
 Therefore, we have no reason to boast at all.